mohitpai/journey-optimizer.en/help/using/segment/get-started-audience-orchestration.md

 >[!AVAILABILITY]
 >
->Audience composition is currently only available as a private beta, and may be subject to frequent updates without notice.
-The beta is provisioned at the organization level, which means that it will impact all sandboxes within your organization.
+>Audience composition is only available to a limited group of customers at this time.
+Please contact your Adobe representative if you have any questions.

 Audience composition allows you to create **composition workflows**, where you can combine existing Adobe Experience Platform audiences into a visual canvas and leverage various activites (split, exclude...) to create new audiences.